* Coaster Enthusiasts of Canada *

 (Image: Hanlan's Boat Dock Area)

 Many such companies first ran their services to already suitably located beaches or pleasure gardens, but later would buy into or completely purchase these places so they might exercise better control and reap additional profits.
 When this idea worked, these companies actually began to build or develop parks themselves.
-In some cases, the area was already a right-of-way for the rail company and it leased land to concessionaires with the idea of starting an amusement district.
+In some cases, the area was already a right-of-way for the rail company and it simply leased the empty land on either side of the tracks to concessionaires with the idea of starting an amusement district.

 Parks built or nurtured by transportation companies include: